timothyb0912/blog/_posts/2022-12-25-Preparate.md

 The first thing we can do
 is accept that coping with these challenges imposes constraints on our life.
-In particular, we there are multiple such social constraints.
+In particular, there are multiple such social constraints.

 First, our aforementioned industry and personal realities will necessitate that we use our time differently